Somi2002/Print-The-2D-Eight-Queens-Board/README.md

 # Print-The-2D-Eight-Queens-Board
-This C++ code solves the 8-Queens problem by finding all possible solutions to place 8 queens on an 8x8 chessboard without any two queens threatening each other.
-It uses backtracking to place queens row by row, and checks if each position is safe.
+This C++ program solves the classic "eight queens" problem, which involves placing eight queens on a chessboard so that none of them can attack each other.
+The code uses a backtracking algorithm to efficiently search for solutions.
+It initializes an empty 8x8 board and iteratively places a queen in each column, checking for conflicts with previously placed queens using row and diagonal tests.
+If a conflict is detected, it backtracks to the previous column and tries a different row.
+Once a solution is found, it prints the board and continues searching for additional solutions.
+The program uses goto statements for control flow.